Representation of

 Stocksy United opens in new window is a cooperative artist owned royalty-free stock photo + video agency based in Victoria, B.C.
 Everyday People: How to Better Represent Disabilities in the Media opens in new window suggests a few tropes and stereotypes to avoid when considering stock photography images to accompany media about disability and disabled people:

 • Avoid framing disabled people solely as sources of inspiration.
-As Kayla Brown states: “Many disabled characters are fuelled by stereotypes of “overcoming” their disability or being inspirational to others.
+As Kayla Brown states: “Many disabled characters are fueled by stereotypes of “overcoming” their disability or being inspirational to others.
 While there is nothing wrong with being an inspiration, it should not be the only purpose that they serve in the narrative.”

 • Disability narratives are often presented as sad, tear-jerker stories and when they are the only stories being told, they reinforce a stereotype.